All Episodes

 We shouldn't be having a housing bailout.

-Or we get them in a month.
+Or we get them in a money.

-I mean, what what the market is saying and quickly is you need to quit inflating or debasing the currency, and we need more oil to come online.
+I mean, what the market is saying and quickly is you need to quit inflating or debasing the currency, and we need more oil to come online.

-Right now we consume about physical.
+Right now, we consume about physical.

 There is no physical shortage of crude oil in the world.